pivotal-cf/docs-pks/monitor-etcd.hbs.md

     </table>

     <p class="note"><strong>Note:</strong>
-      The Telegraf output configuration options are visible to TKGI admins only.
+      The Telegraf output configuration options are visible to {{ vars.product_short }} admins only.
     </p>

-    Components you enable in this step will be visible to TKGI admins only.
+    Components you enable in this step will be visible to {{ vars.product_short }} admins only.

 1. In **Setup Telegraf Outputs**, replace the default value `[[outputs.discard]]` with the contents of the configuration file that you created in [Create a Configuration File](#toml) above.